Examples not working?

 5. qstat -j <job_id> will provide details on why a particular job is not running. qstat -u '*' will show all jobs and their priority scores in the queue.

-A: [For QB3 migrants] If you are coming from the legacy QB3 cluster (defunct since 2020), please make sure that your job script does not specify any of the below QB3-specific SGE resources.
-A job submitted with one or more of these will sit in the queue forever.
+A: [For QB3 migrants] If you are coming from the legacy QB3 cluster (defunct since 2020), please make sure that your job script does not specify -l arch=linux-x64 - just drop it.
+That type of architecture was only available on our old QB3 cluster.
+A job submitted with that specification will sit in the queue forever.

 Cannot delete jobs from queue #